 In 1924, Carrie’s mother passed away, and her sister Mary moved across the state to live with the Swanzey family.
 Mary’s stay in Keystone would be brief, as she passed away four years later from pneumonia and complications from a stroke.
 Carrie herself would continue to live in Keystone until her death in 1946.
 She is buried alongside her parents and sisters at their family plot in De Smet.

 The town of Keystone celebrates Carrie’s birthday every July with food and activities popular in her lifetime.
-Occasionally actors and actresses from the popular “Little House on the Prairie” TV show and movie make an appearance, as well.
+Occasionally actors and actresses from the popular “Little House on the Prairie” TV show make an appearance, as well.